 Accepted papers will be published electronically in a volume of the Proceedings of Machine Learning Research.
 Each submission will be reviewed.
 All accepted papers will be presented at the conference.
 At least one of the authors of an accepted paper should register and attend the conference to present the work.

-Papers must be submitted electronically through EasyChair (to be opened in January 2018).
+Papers must be submitted electronically through EasyChair (EasyChair is open for your submissions now).

 Download the author kit here.
 Papers should not be longer than 12 pages, references included.
 The papers will go through a standard reviewing process.